Honsei901/sula-nebouxii-pj/README.md

 ### http_server.cpp

 Implements the server-side of HTTP communication.
 You can see how HTTP communication relies on TCP sockets by reviewing the code.
-It illustrates how HTTP is transmitted over TCP.
-To demonstrate this, run `http_server.exe` in the dist directory and visit `http://localhost:5050`.
+It illustrates how HTTP is transmitted over TCP. <br /> To demonstrate this, run `http_server.exe` in the dist directory and visit `http://localhost:5050`.